-EU students can also qualify for funding as per UK above, provided you satisfy both of the following:
+EU students can qualify for these studentships, provided that they satisfy both of the following requirements:

-(a) you will have been ordinarily resident (includes for study) in the UK for the three years immediately preceding when you would start with us;
+(a) they will have been ordinarily resident (includes for study) in the UK for the three years immediately preceding when they would start with us;

-(b) you have a relevant connection with the UK (it is in some sense already your home).
+(b) they have a relevant connection with the UK (it is in some sense already their home).

 If you are seeking funding on the above basis, please apply as soon as you can because it can take time to confirm your eligibility - these are UK Government rules, not Warwick's.
 Offers are made throughout each academic year until the quota is reached and so you are advised to apply as soon as possible.

-There are also opportunities for joint PhD funding as part of the Warwick-Monash Alliance- for more information please visit http://www2.warwick.ac.uk/about/partnerships/monash/study/
+There are also opportunities for joint PhD funding as part of the Warwick-Monash Alliance.

-Ciência sem Fronteiras.
-Available to students from Brazil (citizens and residents) to study abroad.
+Ciência sem Fronteiras: available to students from Brazil (citizens and residents) to study abroad.
 Funded by the Brazilian government.
-For support if choosing the UK, visit Science without Borders UK.

 Many other potential sources are listed on Find a PhD.